Why isn't the download working?

-Many people use personal firewall software like McAfee, Norton or Windows Firewall to block unwanted viruses.
+- Check your firewall settings. - Many people use personal firewall software like McAfee, Norton or Windows Firewall to block unwanted viruses.
 Since these programs work by blocking unknown applications from being downloaded onto your computer, it's possible that your firewall software is blocking the download of GoToMeeting.
 Learn more.
 Seeing Error 12029?
-Learn more.
+Learn how to fix it.

-If you experience a long delay before joining into a session, please ensure your audio and video drivers are up to date.
+- Update your audio and video drivers (Windows only) - If you experience a long delay before joining into a session, please ensure your audio and video drivers are up to date.
 Then try re-joining the session.
-Check your computer manufacturer's site for help on how to update drivers.

-2. For all entries that begins with the letters "g2m", right-click it and select End Process.
+- For all entries that begins with the letters "g2m", right-click it and click End Process.

 - Open the Processes tab, then click the Image Name column to sort it alphabetically.